RNA-FRETools/MASH-FRET/docs/video-processing/components/panel-edit-video.md

 * Audio Video Interleave (<u>.avi</u>)
 * Portable Network Graphics (<u>.png</u>)

-For further use with MASH-FRET, it is recommended to export modified or original videos in the [MASH video format](../../output-files/sira-mash-video.html): processes and calculations will be less time consuming.

 File formats <u>.avi</u> and <u>.gif</u> can be used to export animated illustration but not for further analysis as the data accuracy and coherence between frames are lost during the writing process.

 To programmatically add new video formats, update the following function in the source code: